grzhmelek/weather-logger/README.md

 I made some transitions between screens but without custom animations.

 ● Create Widget for Home Screen
-Widget for home screen created
+Simple Widget for home screen created.

 ● All CRUD operations
 All CRUD operations are used in the app -